Pronunciation of 'Chromosome'

 English (United States)

 Pronounced as 'KROH-muh-sohm', with stress on the first syllable.
-'Kroh' as in 'crow', 'muh' as in 'muh', and 'sohm' rhyming with 'home'.
+'KROH' as in 'crow', 'muh' as in 'muh', and 'sohm' as in 'home'.

 English (United Kingdom)

 Pronounced as 'KROH-muh-sohm', with stress on the first syllable.
-'Kroh' as in 'crow', 'muh' as in 'muh', and 'sohm' rhyming with 'home'.
+'KROH' as in 'crow', 'muh' as in 'muh', and 'sohm' as in 'home'.